EwenG/muance/README.md

 Muance exposes a side effectful API which mutates an in memory representation of a virtual DOM.
 Muance does not recreate a new virtual DOM on every render, which may reduce the pressure on the garbage collector.

+Muance size is around 8k when minified, before gzip.

 ## Quick start

 The following code snippet creates a component and renders it on the page: